masterhorn/docs/_docs/tutorials/Volumes.md

 **Delete** button will delete volume without confirmation.

-Also you can multi-delete volumes.
+Also, you can multi-delete volumes.
 For that select as more volumes as you need by clicking on their checkboxes.
-The counter in header will show you how much volumes you had selected.
+The counter in header will show you how many volumes you had selected.

 ![](../../assets/img/Volumes/volume_page_25.png)

 Click **Delete** button as in previous action to delete selected volumes.
-Deletion will done without confirmations.
+Deletion will be done without confirmations.

 ![](../../assets/img/Volumes/volume_page_24.png)